TOP 10 questions when choosing an anti-fraud system

 6 min read

-It is worth mentioning that proper technical deployment of an anti-fraud system does not guarantee success.
-One should also know what data to collect and how to combine it, what the best predictors of fraud in the case of a particular company are, how to enrich their own databases with external ones etc. It is essential for every vendor to advise and help their clients in this area as these decisions will impact the project’s final results.
+To enable growth with minimal disruptions, an anti-fraud vendor should know what data to collect and how to combine it, what are the best predictors of fraud in the case of a particular business, how to enrich their own databases with external ones, to name a few key aspects.

-Let’s take a look at the top 10 questions, that in my opinion are paramount and should be asked when choosing an anti-fraud system for any business.
+With the context established, let’s go through the top 10 questions that should be asked when choosing an anti-fraud system for any business.

-One of the most common approaches to fraud detection and prevention is based on predefined rules.
-Those are very easy to understand.
-Sets of rules determine the actions that should be taken under given circumstances.
+One of the most common methods in fraud detection and prevention is based on predefined rules.
+These rules, simple enough to understand, dictate the actions to undertake under particular circumstances.

 Here’s an example:

 If transaction value > $1 000 and 3 transactions with 3 different credit cards were made today from the same device ID then block the transaction

 These rules are created manually, based on the company’s experience and domain experts’ knowledge.
 They require systematic monitoring of their performance and manual optimization.

 However, the sheer volume and variety of data that needs to be analyzed make manual configuration of rules less effective and error-prone.
 As a result, managing the anti-fraud system by a risk team becomes more expensive, time-consuming, and potentially detrimental to your business due to high false positives.